garyforsterio/employee-feedback-app/README.md

 - Users can evaluate their own performace

-  > A vital part of development is one's ability to self-evaluate
+  > A vital part of development is one's ability to self-evaluate.

-- A performance review is completed by a sole evaluator.

-  > Configuring a system to allow multiple users to edit a single performance review, whilst possible, was beyond the scope of this project.

 - Employee feedback cannot be edited or deleted
   > To promote honesty and maintain integrety in the process.

+---

 ### Frameworks